MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-add-input-hints.md

 ---
 title: Add input hints to messages - Bot Service
 description: Learn how to add input hints to bot messages.
 See how to use the Bot Framework Connector service to specify whether a bot is accepting, expecting, or ignoring user input.
-author: RobStand
+author: JonathanFingold
-ms.author: kamrani
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
-ms.topic: article
+ms.topic: how-to
 ms.service: bot-service
-ms.date: 12/13/2017
+ms.date: 11/01/2021
 ---

 # Add input hints to messages with the Bot Connector API